LATEST NEWS :

 Rod Scott - Chairman

-Hilary’s quiz for June is now available.
+Hilary’s quiz for October is now available.
 The subject is "Interesting Places to Visit and Landmarks ".
 Why not have a go?
 Copies available from the Village Shop.
 Only £1 a go!

-There were 6 correct entries and the winner drawn was John Neeld. £100 has gone into the fund.
+There were 6 correct entries, and the winner drawn was John Neeld. £100 has gone into the fund.

 [Back to top]